dctime/signals/features.md

 eaten multiblock break then replace and place redstone in it will cause it not comsume item but can research (4) fixed

 quick swap will swap into the buffer (5) fixed

+gui items no tooltip (6) fixed

+needs tips for signal recipes (7) fixed

+add a tutorial about integer and binary (8) fixed